clearlinux/clear-linux-documentation/source/ac-dpdk.rst

 The ``l3fwd`` application is one of the DPDK examples available when you install ``dpdk-dev`` bundle; this application forwards packages from one NIC to another.

 #.
-Open the l3fwd example directory
+Open the l3fwd example directory.

    .. code-block:: bash